acgetchell/CDT-plusplus/docs/reproducibility.md

 rather than prepended to the CGAL stream.
 Because CGAL's native triangulation stream omits `info()` fields, CDT++ appends a versioned, payload-indexed causal-data trailer that preserves every finite vertex timeslice and cell type.
-Legacy streams without this trailer remain topology-readable.
+Payloads using the older `cdt-plusplus-causal-info-v1` trailer are rejected entirely by `read_causal_info` rather than loaded with their causal metadata discarded.
+Legacy streams without a trailer remain topology-readable.
 Before publication, CDT++ serializes with round-trip floating-point precision to a temporary file, flushes and closes it, parses the complete CGAL stream and causal trailer, rejects any other trailing data, validates its triangulation